 The city awarded $12.6 million to the council in 2017 to fund its eco services projects.
 That also includes money for a smaller forestry conservation program, and payments for conservation easements to farmers.

 The easements, based on a percentage of the land market value, require landowners to protect certain natural resources on their property in perpetuity – another way to protect the watershed.

-We learned that people and businesses in New York City consume more than 1 billion gallons of water a day, which is supplied from the West and East Hudson systems.
+People and businesses in New York City consume more than 1 billion gallons of water a day, which is supplied from the West and East Hudson systems.
 But there’s just one and a half year’s worth of water in storage, so it’s easy to see why the city needs a continuous source of clean water.

-It made me think of Ronald Coase, the economist and Nobel Prize winner who theorized that those who pollute could negotiate a solution with those who would benefit from pollution reductions, making everybody win.
+All this made me think of Ronald Coase, the economist and Nobel Prize winner who theorized that those who pollute can negotiate a solution with those who would benefit from pollution reductions, making everybody win.